auraphp/Aura.Router/README.md

 - `secure` -- When `true` the `$server['HTTPS']` value must be on, or the request must be on port 443; when `false`, neither of those must be in place.

+- `routable` -- When `false` the route will not be used for matching, only for generating paths.

 - `is_match` -- A custom callback or closure with the signature `function(array $server, \ArrayObject $matches)` that returns true on a match, or false if not.
 This allows developers to build any kind of matching logic for the route, and to change the `$matches` for param values from the path.

 - `generate` -- A custom callback or closure with the signature `function(\aura\router\Route $route, array $data)` that returns a modified `$data` array to be used when generating the path.